gallifreyCar/tcp_sphygmomanometer_cotroller/README.md

 ## Description

-Heart Assistant is a Flutter-based application for measuring user's heart rate, systolic pressure, and diastolic pressure.
+tcp_sphygmomanometer_cotroller is a Flutter-based application for measuring user's heart rate, systolic pressure, and diastolic pressure.
 By connecting to a heart monitor device through a TCP connection established using sockets, users can view real-time heart rate, high pressure, and low pressure data in the application and store this data for tracking and analysis.

 ## Getting Started